-Capital assets - In accordance with state law, capital assets constructed with state funds are owned by the state of Washington.
+Capital assets, leases, and subscription-based information technology arrangements - In accordance with state law, capital assets constructed with state funds are owned by the state of Washington.
 Property titles are shown accordingly.
 However, responsibility for managing the assets rests with the College.
 As a result, the assets are included in the financial statements because excluding them would have been misleading.

-Land, buildings, and equipment are recorded at cost, or if acquired by gift, at fair market value at the date of the gift.
+Land, buildings, and equipment are recorded at cost, or if acquired by gift, at acquisition cost at the date of the gift.
 Capital additions, replacements, and major renovations are capitalized.
 The value of assets constructed includes all material direct and indirect construction costs.
 Any interest costs incurred are capitalized during the period of construction.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
 In accordance with the state capitalization policy all land, intangible assets, and software with a unit cost of \$1,000,000 or more, buildings and improvements with a unit cost of \$100,000 or more, and all other assets with a unit cost of \$5,000 or more are capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as defined by the State of Washington's Office of Financial Management.
 Useful lives range from 15 to 50 years for buildings and improvements, 3 to 50 years for improvements other than buildings, 7 years for library resources, 3 to 7 years for most equipment, and 10 to 40 years for heavy duty equipment.

 Edmonds reviews assets for impairment whenever events or changes in circumstances have indicated that the carrying amount of its assets might not be recoverable.
 Impaired assets are reported at the lower of cost or fair value.
-For the year ended June 30, 2022, no assets had been written down.
+For the year ended June 30, 2023, no assets had been written down.

-The College recognizes lease liabilities equal to the present value of future payments offset with an intangible right-to-use lease asset.
-Right-of-use lease assets are recognized at the lease commencement date and represent the College's right to use an underlying asset for the lease term.
-Right-of-use lease assets are measured at the initial value of the lease liability plus any payments made to the lessor before commencement of the lease term, less any lease incentives received from the lessor at or before the commencement of the lease term, plus any initial direct costs necessary to place the lease asset into service.
-Right-of-use lease assets are amortized over the shorter of the lease term or useful life of the underlying asset using the straight-line method.
+The College recognizes lease liabilities equal to the present value of future payments using the College's weighted average cost of capital, which approximates the College's incremental borrowing rate, offset with an intangible right-to-use asset unless the lease is considered a short-term lease or transfers ownership of the underlying assets.
+Right-to-use lease assets are recognized at the lease commencement date and represent the College's right to use an underlying asset for the lease term.
+Remeasurement of lease liability occurs when there is a change in the lease term and/or other changes that are likely to have a significant impact on the lease liability.
+Right-to-use lease assets are measured at the initial value of the lease liability plus any payments made to the lessor before commencement of the lease term, less any lease incentives received from the lessor at or before the commencement of the lease term, plus any initial direct costs necessary to place the lease asset into service.
+Right-to-use lease assets are amortized over the shorter of the lease term or useful life of the underlying asset using the straight-line method.
 The amortization period varies from one to eight years.